DUNE/p3s/README.md

 p3s clients will parse and utilize a variety of command-line arguments.
 It's often more convenient to make use of the environment variables such as the URL of the server, for consistency and to save on typing/scripting.
-The environment may be initialized by using scripts in the "configuration" directory.
-One example is the environment variable "P3S_SERVER".
+The environment may be initialized by using scripts like ones in the "configuration" directory.
+One example is the environment variable "P3S_SERVER": it should have format similar to "http://myP3Sserver.cern.ch:8008/"

+### Logs

+Logfiles are kept in the directories "/tmp/p3s" and "/tmp/username/p3s/*", in the latter case there are separate folders for pilots, workflows etc.

 ## Running the development server